 More on Black Men and Boys

-Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to White House allegations regarding her account of President Donald Trump’s call with the widow of Sgt.
-La David Johnson:
+Washington, D.C. – Today, Congresswoman Frederica S. Wilson issued the following statement in response the jurors’ verdict in the Derek Chauvin trial:

 “I am both elated and relieved that the jurors in the Derek Chauvin trial delivered a swift verdict of on all counts.
 They believed their eyes and justice prevailed.
 I am also relieved for the Floyd family, who throughout this ordeal has acted with extraordinary bravery and grace.

 Washington, D.C. – Congresswoman Wilson issued the following statement following the passage of the George Floyd Justice in Policing Act:

 Today the U.S. House of Representatives overwhelmingly passed the Commission on the Social Status of Black Men and Boys Act (S.2163/H.R.
 1636), introduced by Congresswoman Frederica S. Wilson, to establish a 19-member commission examining the social disparities that disproportionately affect black males in America.
 Led by Sen. Marco Rubio (R-FL), the Senate unanimously passed a companion bill, S. 2163, on June 25.
 The two lawmakers created a similar commission when they served together in Florida’s state legislature.